Doctor of Philosophy in Microbiology and Immunology (PhD)

-The Microbiology and Immunology programme involves immune cells, bacteria, fungi, viruses and parasites.
-Students can investigate the ecology, evolution and environments of micro-organisms, the diseases they cause, the microbiome and its influence on the immune system and our health, immunity and disease.
-We are seeking solutions to the problem of antibiotic resistance; designing new, combination drug therapies; using microbial engineering in industrial processing and environmental remediation; determining how our immune system can best protect us against infection and cancer; using this information to design new immunotherapies and treatments for inflammation and auto-immune diseases.
-Our projects span population and systems biology and ecology, organism behavior and function, cell interactions and molecular mechanisms, and our students graduate with extensive training in analytical thinking, creative innovation and effective communication.
-Degrees in our programme accelerate students in a great variety of careers in industry, academia, non-for-profit organisations and the business world.
+The Microbiology and Immunology programme includes the study of bacteria, fungi, viruses, parasites as well as the immune system.
+Students can investigate the ecology, evolution and environments of microorganisms, the diseases they cause, the microbiome and its influence on the immune system and our health, immunity and disease.
+We are seeking solutions to the problem of antibiotic resistance; using microbial engineering in industrial processing and environmental remediation; determining how our immune system can best protect us against infection and cancer; using this information to design new immunotherapies and treatments for inflammation and auto-immune diseases.
+Our research spans population and systems biology and ecology, organism behavior and function, as well as cell interactions and molecular mechanisms.
+Our graduates are extensively trained in analytical thinking, creative innovation, and effective communication.
+Degrees in our programme accelerate students in a wide variety of careers in industry, academia, not-for-profit organisations, and the business world.

 Microbiology has been an integral part of UBC since the university's inception in 1915.
-Our program is a strong and collaborative community of microbiologists, immunologists, biochemists and cell biologists, based at UBC and affiliated hospitals.
-We promote fundamental and translational research and we enjoy strong connections to clinical colleagues across Canada.
-Many of our students are located in the Life Sciences Institute, a world-class collection of scientists with facilities including advanced flow cytometry, microscopy and imaging, together with the Facility for Infectious Disease and Epidemic Research, the Advanced Structural Biology for Re-emerging Infectious Diseases group, and the Genome Sciences Centre.
-We work closely with the Centres for Drug Research and Development and for High-Throughput Biology, emphasising commercialisation and entrepreneurship.
+Our programme is a strong and collaborative community of microbiologists, immunologists, biochemists and cell biologists, based at UBC and affiliated hospitals.
+We promote fundamental and translational research and we enjoy strong connections to clinicians, engineers, and epidemiologists across Canada.
+Many of our students are located in the Life Sciences Institute, a world-class collection of scientists with core facilities for advanced flow cytometry, microscopy and imaging, and high-throughput biology together with the Facility for Infectious Disease and Epidemic Research.
+Other researchers are located in the Michael Smith Laboratories.
+We also work closely with a variety of local organizations such as adMare Bioinnovations and the Genome Sciences Centre, with opportunities for commercialisation and entrepreneurship.

 The Faculty of Graduate and Postdoctoral Studies establishes the minimum admission requirements common to all applicants, usually a minimum overall average in the B+ range (76% at UBC).
 The graduate program that you are applying to may have additional requirements.
 Please review the specific requirements for applicants with credentials from institutions in: